Krishn Kanhai: Introduction

-Krishn Kanhai is a master in contemporary, portrait as well as traditional gold painting.
-He has, however, not confined himself to the traditional alone but has also introduced certain significant techniques of his own that makes the canvas aesthetically appealing and spiritually rich.
+Krishn Kanhai is a masterful contemporary, portrait, as well as traditional gold painting.
+He has, however, not confined himself to the traditional art alone, but has also introduced certain techniques of his own that makes the canvas aesthetically appealing.

-He started painting on folk themes while still in his teens during 1976 and gradually came to evolve a style of his own, which bore his personal stamp.
-It did not take much time for him to get known, as the precursor of the Yamuna Ghat painting school.
-Has painted thousands of portraits on the now perishing theme of Radha-Krishna and their tales.
-Call him a fusion artist, if you like for making beautiful use of enchanting Radha-Krishna postures and turning them into contemporary modern art, eye catching and unforgettable at once.
-Stand before a Kanhai portrait of Krishna and, very often, you lose the sense of time as you keep on gazing at the Lord of Vrindavan, which seems to cast a spell over the on looker.
+He started painting folk themes while still in his teens during the mid 1970s and gradually came to evolve a style of his own.
+He gained popularity soon and became a pioneer of the Yamuna Ghat painting school.
+He has painted numerous portraits of Radha-Krishna and their tales.
+He is a fusion artist and often uses enchanting Radha-Krishna postures and turns them into contemporary, eye-catching modern art.
 He often uses pure gold and precious gems as raw material for his paintings.

 Following in the footsteps of his father and mentor Padmashri Kanhai Chitrakar who himself was a renowned Krishna and Radha artist, young Krishna was encouraged by his father to carve his own niche, which he did earlier than expected.
 It is seldom, if ever that a father and a son have been honoured with a national award like Padmashri.